 Trenchless pipe replacement saves time and money over traditional means of pipe replacement.
 When most people think of trenchless pipe repair, they typically think only of CIPP.
 However, cured in place pipes aren’t your only option for trenchless pipe repair.
 On the rise as a viable option for pipe rehabilitation, pipe bursting is a method of trenchless pipe repair that has several advantages over CIPP in certain situations.

 What is pipe bursting

-First off, pipe bursting is a method of trenchless pipe replacement.
+First off, it is a method of trenchless pipe replacement.
 Unlike CIPP, which relies on curing a new pipe inside the old one, pipe bursting destroys your old pipe entirely.
 You’re never going to need the old pipe anyway, so there’s no reason for it to stick around.

 Pipe bursting has significant advantages over CIPP in some situations.
-First of all, pipe bursting can be done on any type of pipe.
+First of all, this technique can be done on any type of pipe.
 CIPP can be used with a wide variety of pipes, but there are still some pipes that cannot be relined.
-Pipe bursting is more versatile.
+Therefore it is more versatile.

-On top of this, pipe bursting should be used when you need to increase the size of your pipe.
+On top of this, this technique should be used when you need to increase the size of your pipe.
 Relined pipes can only be smaller than the old pipes.
 The new pipe is literally cured inside the old, so it can’t exceed it in size.
 The new pipe laid by pipe bursting can be larger if required.

-Lastly, the fresh pipe laid in pipe bursting is stronger than many pipe liners.
+Lastly, the fresh pipe laid with this technique is stronger than many pipe liners.
 You’ll have your new pipe for longer.
-Pipe bursting is a highly valuable option for trenchless pipe repair.
+This method is a highly valuable option for trenchless pipe repair.